msmasnadi/OPGEEv4/docs/source/opgee-xml.rst

      - str
    * - dst
      - yes
-     - (non)
+     - (none)
      - str

 <Component>
 ^^^^^^^^^^^^^^^^
-Component encloses an optional numerical value for exogenously-defined component flow rate.
+Component encloses a numerical value defining an exogenous component flow rate, expressed in mmbtu/day for all components other than electricity, expressed in kWh/day.
+(See :obj:`opgee.stream.Stream` for a list of component names.)

 .. list-table:: <Component> Attributes
    :widths: 10 10 10 10